Ruth Cuadra's Personal Profile

 I'm not very fond of public speaking, and being singled out from so many others who have recovered from illness can be embarrassing, but I've consented to it because of the strong gratitude I have for those who helped me.

 I've given talks to Red Cross employees who do behind-the-scenes work, such as processing and transporting donated blood.
 People doing these jobs rarely hear how much their work affects patients and their families, or the thanks we have for them.
-I let them know that they helped give me my life back, and that they helped not just me and other patients, but everyone in our extended families as well.
+I let them know that they helped give me my life back and that they helped not just me and other patients, but everyone in our extended families as well.

 I did the same when I had a chance to speak to an assembled group of blood donors.
 Many of them donate regularly for months or years without ever knowing who receives their blood or how much it helps them.
 I told them "I got your blood" and that others like me get their blood, explaining that every single one of us owes them a great debt of gratitude, whether we know their names or not.